SarvarKh/ofn-wiki/Releasing.md

     latest="$(git tag --sort="v:refname" | tail -1)"
     git log "$latest.." --merges --oneline | grep -oP 'Merge pull request #\K[0-9]+(?= from)' | while read n; do echo "https://github.com/openfoodfoundation/openfoodnetwork/pull/$n"; done | xargs firefox
     ```
 **Get the release notes from each of these pull requests**.
 If no release notes are specified you can just copy the pull request title.
 We only include PRs that have been merged into `master`.
+Add a link to each PR with its number next to the notes, e.g. [#6383](https://github.com/openfoodfoundation/openfoodnetwork/pull/6383)

 ### Draft the release